DeepRank/pdb2sql/README.md

 ## Installation

-..* Clone the repository : `git clone https://github.com/DeepRank/pdb2sql`
+  .Clone the repository : `git clone https://github.com/DeepRank/pdb2sql`

-..* Go in the repo and type : `pip install -e ./`
+  .Go in the repo and type : `pip install -e ./`

-..* Test by going in the test folder and type : `pytest`
+  .Test by going in the test folder and type : `pytest`

 ## pdb2sql